A recorder is a vital tool for every piper to have and to use.

 As I’m writing this, 2020 is a very recent memory, and during that weird year, Zoom became the eponym for video-conferencing software – however, there’s another company called Zoom, and they make great quality products for recording pipes.

-For high quality video and audio
+Recording and sharing high quality video

 Almost all of us these days have high quality video recorders.
 Indeed, any smartphone made in the last five years produces great video with ease.
 To make the most of this existing functionality, you could purchase a Zoom iQ7 (or android equivalent) to plug into your phone for very high-quality, non-distorted sound.